Dan-Q/pwn2k/README.md

-# pwn-2-k
+# pwn2k

 > Sofa-based multiplayer BYOB hacking simulator game.

 ## About

 Experimental.
 Not ready for non-developer use.
+Not really ready for developer use either.

 ## Getting Started

 1. npm i
-3. npm run dev
+2. npm run dev

 ## License